dicksontan/Brat_annotation_tool/README.md

 ```
 docker exec -it brat1 /bin/bash
 cd bratdata
-cd examples
 ls
 ```

-Confirm that you are able to see mt_samples folder in examples folder.
-At this point in time, you should be able to open the browser UI of brat through docker and view the examples folder to see if mt_samples folder resides in it.
+Confirm that you are able to see mt_samples folder.
+At this point in time, you should be able to open the browser UI of brat through docker to see if mt_samples folder resides in it.
 Note that in the viewer, it may state that you do not have permissions in a certain file etc. If thats the case, cd to that file's directory and enter the following:

 ```
 chmod +wrx [filename]